From the Member Sections | What’s in a Name? Recognition and Respect

 This article was authored by Kristine Anne Scordo, PhD, APRN, ACNP-BC, FAANP, chair, ACC APRN Work Group, professor emeritus, Wright State University, Dayton, OH, Schuster Cardiology, Dayton; Carla Weidner, DNP, FNP-BC, CLS, AACC, chair-elect, ACC APRN Workgroup, St Luke's Cardiology, St. Luke's University Health Network, Easton, PA; and Julie Stanik-Hutt, PhD, ACNP/GNP-BC, CCNS, FAAN, FAANP, clinical professor and director, AG-ACNP Program, The University of Iowa, College of Nursing, Iowa City, IA.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Exercise
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, COVID-19 Hub, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Exercise

 Keywords: ACC Publications, Cardiology Magazine, Accelerometry, Artificial Intelligence, Atrial Fibrillation, Biomedical Technology, Blood Pressure, Cardiovascular Diseases, Caregivers, Caregivers, Chronic Disease, Commerce, Communication, Coronary Artery Disease, Coronavirus, Cost-Benefit Analysis, COVID-19, Current Procedural Terminology, Delivery of Health Care, Device Approval, Disease Management, Electrocardiography, Electronic Health Records, Episode of Care, Family Characteristics, Fee-for-Service Plans, Financial Management, Follow-Up Studies, General Practitioners, Health Care Costs, Heart Rate, Heart Failure, Hospitalization, Lower Extremity, Medicare, Mobile Applications, Monitoring, Physiologic, Nurse Practitioners, Oxygen, Prevalence, Privacy, Quality-Adjusted Life Years, Renal Dialysis, Respiratory Rate, Risk Assessment, Skin Temperature, Stethoscopes, Stroke, Technology, Telemedicine, United States Food and Drug Administration, Vascular Diseases, Vital Signs, Videoconferencing, Wireless Technology, Waiting Lists, Walking